Guitarist: Rolling Stone

-The first in this list is the American guitarist Jimi Hendrix, introduced by Pete Townshend, guitarist for the Who, who was, in his turn, ranked at #10 in the list.
+The first in the list from 2007 is the American guitarist Jimi Hendrix, introduced by Pete Townshend, guitarist for the Who, who was, in his turn, ranked at #50 in the list.

 In describing the list to readers, Paul MacInnes from British newspaper The Guardian wrote, "Surprisingly enough for an American magazine, the top 10 is fair jam-packed with Yanks", though he also noted three exceptions in the top 10.
 The online magazine Blogcritics criticized the list for introducing some allegedly undeserving guitarists while forgetting some artists the writer considered perhaps more worthy, such as Johnny Marr, Al Di Meola, Phil Keaggy or John Petrucci.

-In 2011, Rolling Stone updated the list, which this time was chosen by a panel of guitarists and other experts with the top 100 consisting of Eric Clapton, Eddie Van Halen, Keith Richards and Tony Iommi.
+In 2011, Rolling Stone updated the list, which this time was chosen by a panel of guitarists and other experts.
+Jimi Hendrix was again named as the greatest.
 Artists who had not been included in the previous list were added.
 Rory Gallagher, for example, was ranked in 57th place.

 The 100 Greatest Guitarists of All Time is mentioned in many biographies about artists who appear in the list.